Inventory Drivers and Utilities

 To override device settings with the current state of the device as documented in Resource Manager Client:

-- Right-click the switch from the Resource Explorer tree and select Configuration from the context menu to open its configuration document.
+- Right-click the switch from the Resource Explorer tree and select Configuration from the context menu.

-Click the Sync To Device button at the bottom of the resource document.
+Click the Sync To Device button at the bottom.

 The L1 switch's attributes and mappings are updated according to the new data.

-Note: To change the values of specific attributes on the physical device, in the Settings document of the resource, edit the attribute values and click Activate.
+Note: To change the values of specific attributes on the physical device, in the resource's Settings tab, edit the attribute values and click Activate.